Introduction

 In the vast expanse of the criminal economy, just as in legal markets, decisions are often based on a balance of risk and reward.
 Burglary, despite its illicit nature, is no exception.

-Opportunity Costs: At the very outset, a potential burglar faces a seminal economic choice: to burgle or to engage in legitimate pursuits.
-The alternative to burglary often comes in the form of legal employment, with its predictable wages and lack of penal risk.
+At the very outset, a potential burglar faces a seminal economic choice: to burgle or to engage in legitimate pursuits.
+The alternative to burglary often comes in legal employment, with its predictable wages and lack of penal risk.
 Yet, for many, the immediate rewards of burglary may overshadow the steady but oftentimes meager gains of lawful employment, particularly in regions where opportunities are limited or wages stagnate.

 Thus, the economics of burglary is not simply a tale of illicit gains; it’s a complex narrative of choices, each with its own set of potential outcomes.
 And much like the stock trader gauging market sentiment or the entrepreneur evaluating a new venture, the burglar also conducts a mental calculus — consciously or subconsciously — weighing the potential benefits against the looming costs.